-- ▶ Eat three balanced meals a day at regular times. - Avoid skipping meals.
+- Eat three balanced meals a day at regular times. - Avoid skipping meals.

 Snacks can be added as needed.
 A nutritious snack is a food containing carbohydrates and a protein.
+Throughout the day, water is the best beverage for staying hydrated.